 Iron Gall Ink

 Iron Gall Ink is a deep blue-black ink primarily made from tannin, vitriol, gum, and water.
 Its indelible quality coupled with inexpensive ingredients made it popular with artists and for general writing from the late Middle Ages into the 20th century.
 Iron gall ink has good color strength and light-fastness, but it also tends to contain free acids that can be very corrosive to pen nibs and damaging to any paper that holds it.
 Its corrosive effects can be found on many postcards.

 Ives Process (Halftone)

-The Ives process developed by Frederick Ives in 1878 was the first in which an image could be reduced to a series of black & white dots that gave the illusion of full tonal range.
-The process begins when a photosensitive gelatin plate is exposed to a negative then washed out leaving a surface in relief.
-A plaster cast is then made of this swelled gelatin, which is then pressed against an inked rubber pad, where the ink is only transferred to the highest points on the plaster’s surface.
-The contours of the cast capture the tonal shades as dots in proportion to the original image.
-The image pulled from the inked plaster cast is re-photographed, and then this new negative could be transferred to a photosensitive printing plate.
+The Ives Process was the first in which a photographic image could be reduced to a series of black & white dots that gave the illusion of a full and accurate tonal range.
+This process begins when a photosensitive gelatin plate is exposed to a negative then washed out leaving behind an irregular surface of light hardened gelatin.
+A plaster cast is then made from the plate, which is then pressed against an inked rubber pad where the ink is only transferred to the highest points on the plaster’s surface.
+The contours of the cast capture the tonal shades as dots in proportion to the original tones of the photograph.
+The image pulled from the inked plaster cast is re-photographed, and then this new negative could be transferred to another photosensitive printing plate.
 This complicated process was patented in 1881 but abandoned by 1885 when Ives invented the much easier to use line screen.
 W.A.
 Leggo and G.E.
-Desbarats in Canada developed a similar halftone process.
+Desbarats in Canada also developed a similar halftone process.
 The Canadian Illustrated News was the first newspaper to print a halftone image in 1869 using their method.
-In the years that followed, halftones created with the newer screens were still sometimes referred to as having been made by the Ives Process, but this was only due to the continued use of the trade name and is not technically correct.
+In the years that followed, halftones created with the newer crossline screens were often incorrectly referred to as having been made by the Ives Process, but this was only due to the continued use of the recognized trade name.